ManageIQ/manageiq.org/site/_posts/2016-12-12-last-week-in-manageiq-provider-generator-pglogical-chen-primes.html.md

 ## Improved

 ### [pglogical Upgrade](https://github.com/ManageIQ/manageiq/pull/13070)
-pglogical had released many versions after the one we are currently using, and these new versions contain many bug fixes as well as the ability to fire triggers on replicated rows and to cleanly update a node data source name.
+pglogical had released many versions after the one we were currently using, and these new versions contain many bug fixes as well as the ability to fire triggers on replicated rows and to cleanly update a node data source name.
 However, there was a serious trigger bug that had to be resolved first.
 Slated